Alan Davidson (Australian soccer): International career

 His first Australian representative honours were in 1978–79 during the Under 19 World Youth Cup, qualifiers in New Zealand and Paraguay and made 10 youth appearances.

 Davidson made his senior debut for Australia on 9 February 1980 at the age of 19 against Czechoslovakia in Melbourne drawing the game 2–2.

 Davidson retired as Socceroos #32 official Socceroo Captain and Socceroo Cap No-292 after 79 international caps (51 in official FIFA matches) between 1980 and 1991 with the Australia team, scoring 2 goals in those appearances.

 Personal life

 Davidson was born in Altona North, a suburb of Melbourne, in 1960 to Keith, an Australian, and Kazuko, who was born in Japan.
 His parents had met when his father was posted to Japan with the British Commonwealth Occupation Force.

-His son Jason is also a professional football player, currently playing for the Belgian Pro League club K.A.S.
-Eupen and the Socceroos.
+His son Jason is also a professional football player, currently playing for the for Melbourne Victory and the Socceroos.